panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 ## 3. Summary

-JavaScript is loosely-typed language, meaning that there are no restriction on what type a variable can have.
+JavaScript is a loosely-typed language, meaning that there is no restriction on what type a variable can have.

 Thus, sometimes, you have to check what type the variable is.

-`typeof myVariable` is the operator that let's you determine the type of `myVariable`.
+`typeof myVariable` is the operator that lets you determine the type of `myVariable`.
 It can evaluate to one of the values: `'string'`, `'number'`, `'boolean'`, `'symbol'`, `'undefined'`, `'object'`, `'function'`.

 Note that `typeof null` evaluates to `'object'`.